cosmicBboy/cosmicBboy.github.io/_posts/2016-12-23-what-is-the-cost-of-civil-war?.md

 ### $2.3 billion: total estimated cost of damages done to the economy

 Based on the estimates in the [global exposure dataset](https://data.humdata.org/dataset/gar15-global-exposure-dataset-for-syrian-arab-republic), the total value of capital stock in the city of Aleppo was \$29.5 billion in 2015.
 Assuming that the percentage of damaged buildings (8%) in each neighborhood is a fairly reasonable proxy for economic disruption and infrastructure damage, we can project a lower bound of $2.3 billion as the total cost of the Syrian civil war to Aleppo's economy.
-This seems like a staggering amount, not even considering the immeasurable human suffering endured by the its citizens.
+This seems like a staggering amount, not even considering the immeasurable human suffering endured by its citizens.

 ### Parting thoughts